 Curriculum mapping is curriculum awareness and a visual representation of the structure of curriculum:

 Mapping helps us look at our programs in a holistic way – at a level beyond individual courses – and making sure that program [and discipline] curriculum provides appropriate conditions for student achievement of intended program [and discipline] learning outcomes.
 (Palomba & Banta, 1999)

 Palomba, C. A., & Banta, T. W. (1999).
 Assessment essentials: Planning, implementing, and improving assessment in higher education.
 San Francisco: Jossey-Bass Publishers.

 - For alignment (within a program, between general education and institutional goals, etc.)

 - To identify where and how particular outcomes are expected, explicitly taught for, and assessed

 Uses of Curriculum Maps

-- Provide an overview of the structure of the curriculum and the contribution of individual courses to the goals of the program
+- Provides an overview of the structure of the curriculum and the contribution of individual courses to the goals of the program

-- Identify program strengths and gaps in addressing student learning outcomes
+- Identifies program strengths and gaps in addressing student learning outcomes

 Questions Curriculum Mapping can Answer

 - In the key courses, are all outcomes addressed, in a logical order?

 - Do all the key courses address at least one program outcome?

 - Do multiple offerings of the same course address the same outcomes, at the same levels?